Forks from the 1990s and 2018s were never meant to be orphaned!

 I'm searching for a seal kit, but I can't find my fork model.
 What should I do?

-Consult our public Forks <-> Seals Chart ↗ — a reference we have created by reengineering with ~800 fork entries — to find your model and matching seal kit.
-We regularly add new models and may have compatible parts not yet listed.
-Many early-90s forks also share seal dimensions across model years.
+Yoou also can consult our public <a href="https://public-repository.org/marzocchi-fork-seal-chart/" target="_blank" rel="noopener noreferrer" style="color:var(--brand);font-weight:600;text-decoration:none;">Forks <-> Seals Chart ↗</a> — a reference we have created by reengineering with ~800 fork entries — to find your model and matching seal kit.
+We have been busy to list as many forks as possible, but for sure it is not 100%.

 How can I find my fork's year?